gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Dorbu (dying): "No he wasn't.
 But what we're fighting for is."
     *   Kulbinder chases Bonzon to the pen with Noxy right behind
         *   Bonzon flings himself over the edge
-        *   a moment later one of the Duck Droppings clouds rises with Bonzon and Tasteless on board
+        *   a moment later one of the Duck Droppings clouds rises with Bonzon and Yestevan on board
         *   they escape

 ## Chapter 16: The Beginning